23subbhashit/Research69/README.md

-# Research69
+# Research Papers And Journals

-My Research Papers
+- Predictive and Preventive methods in Agriculture using Machine Learning.
+Link : http://www.ijaresm.com/predictive-and-preventive-methods-in-agriculture-using-machine-learning